 1.0 Policy Purpose

-This policy provides guidance to employees about their privileges and obligations with respect to their own employee files and guides the University regarding production and maintenance of employee files in the appropriate handling of those records.
+This policy provides guidance to employees about their privileges and obligations with respect to their own Employee Files and guides the University regarding the production, maintenance, and appropriate handling of Employee Files.

 2.0 To Whom the Policy Applies